Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mirage-dancer-2024.md

 The duplicate’s AC equals 10 + your Dexterity modifier.
 If an attack hits the duplicate, the duplicate is destroyed.
 A duplicate can be destroyed only by an attack that hits it.
 It ignores all other damage and effects.
 Your invisibility ends early if the duplicate is destroyed.

-You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a Short or Long Rest.
+You can use this feature a number of times equal to your Dexterity modifier, and you regain all expended uses when you finish a Short or Long Rest.

 # Level 9: Artful Maneuvers
 You gain the following Cunning Strike options.